mtriSE/CV-CoverLetter/README.md

 ---
 ## Generate my CV (Academic CV Template):
 ### On VS Code:
-Prerequisite: you need to do some installation on local, for reference: [How to create and compile latex documents on VS Code?](https://dev.to/ucscmozilla/how-to-create-and-compile-latex-documents-on-visual-studio-code-3jbk)
+**Prerequisite**: you need to do some installation on local, for reference: [How to create and compile latex documents on VS Code?](https://dev.to/ucscmozilla/how-to-create-and-compile-latex-documents-on-visual-studio-code-3jbk)
 - Step by step:
     - Clone this repository: `git clone https://github.com/mtriSE/CV-CoverLetter.git`
     - Change the directory: `cd Academic\ CV\ Temlate/`